MaheshYTech/WebServer/README.md

    Things tobe done to run Diyana Webserver.

-   1. Create a Folder Under Named "Diyana" under Root Directory of (C or D).
+   1. Create a Folder Under Named [DIYANA] under Root Directory of (C or D).
-   Download Webserver.exe to that folder. and run it.

-   if its ask for dependency files. download other files from source folder , compile and build exe under visual studio 2019, and copy it to [Diyana] folder. and run it.
+   Download all files and folder to local folder [DIYANA] you just created.

    Under Diyana Folder , Download all files and folder from GITHUB DIYANA folder.